stmcli/stmcli/README.md

                         Format: aaaammjj
   -t TIME, --time TIME  specify the time to use when getting Departure times.
                         Format: HH:MM
+  -m METRO, --metro METRO
+                        print the metro status for a given line require an internet connection.
+Accepted options: green, orange,
+                        yellow, blue and all
+  -y, --force-update    Do not ask before updating
 ```
+### Bus
 To get the next departures times you need to specify at least -b and -s which are the bus number and the bus stop code.

 For example: ``` stmcli -b 150 -s 52150 ```